dhellmann/pymotw/PyMOTW/urllib2/index.rst

 Posting Form Data
 -----------------

-You can set the outgoing data on the Request to post it to the server.
+You can set the outgoing data on the :class:`Request` to post it to the server.

 .. include:: urllib2_request_post.py
     :literal:
     :start-after: #end_pymotw_header

-The HTTP method used by the Request changes from GET to POST after the data is added.
+The HTTP method used by the :class:`Request` changes from GET to POST automatically after the data is added.

 ::